Raku-Noise-Gang/perl6-Audio-MIDI-Note/README.md

          .play(<C4 E4 G4>, ⅛, :on-on, :100velocity, :30instrument);
 ```

-Starts playing a note **and returns immediately**.
-Useful to play longer
-notes that overlap shorter ones (that you would play with `.rplay`).
-Takes
-the following arguments:
+Plays one or more notes (simultaneously).
+Takes the following arguments:

 ### First positional